How to use Distributed Rendering?

 Note: the DrServer must not be running with elevation (it must not be running "as administrator").

-- On the master PC: in 3ds Max, go to Render Setup > System > Distributed Rendering, enable DR and press "Search LAN"
+- On the master PC: in 3ds Max, go to Render Setup > System > Distributed Rendering, tick the "Enable" checkbox, and press "Search LAN"

 - On the master PC: wait for the addresses or names of your slave PCs to appear on the list